Chapter Four: 2009

 Meanwhile in Iraq…

-In October 2009, a young US Army Private named Bradley Manning arrived at Forward Operating Base Hammer, 40 miles from Baghdad.
+In October 2009, a US Army Private named Bradley Manning arrived at Forward Operating Base Hammer, 40 miles from Baghdad, Iraq.
 Manning’s superiors had debated whether the 21-year-old from Oklahoma, who took six months to complete Basic Training (usually a ten week course) and had been referred to an Army mental health counselor just two months earlier, would be a safety risk in Iraq.
 But intelligence analysts were in high demand and Manning was good at the job.

 In November 2009, Private First Class Manning was promoted to Specialist, with top security access to SIPRNet (the Secret Internet Protocol Router Network) and JWICS (the Joint Worldwide Intelligence Communications System).